EU AI Act Transparency Obligations: What You Must Disclose

 Why Transparency Matters Under the EU AI Act

 The EU AI Act is built on the principle that people have a right to know when they are interacting with AI.
 This is not just a philosophical stance — it is a legally enforceable requirement.
-The regulation recognizes that without transparency, individuals cannot exercise informed consent, contest automated decisions, or understand the basis for outcomes that affect them.
+The regulation recognises that without transparency, individuals cannot exercise informed consent, contest automated decisions, or understand the basis for outcomes that affect them.

 Transparency obligations apply across the entire risk pyramid.
 While high-risk systems face the most demanding requirements (including technical documentation, conformity assessments, and CE marking), even systems classified as limited risk must meet specific disclosure rules.

 Limited RiskMost transparency obligations fall under the limited risk category.
-This means they apply broadly to a wide range of AI systems that many organizations already deploy, including customer service chatbots, content generation tools, and AI-assisted communication platforms.
+This means they apply broadly to a wide range of AI systems that many organisations already deploy, including customer service chatbots, content generation tools, and AI-assisted communication platforms.

 Article 50: Core Transparency Requirements